Eating Disorders and Young Athletes

 know that you value them for who they are, not how they look.
 Promote a positive body

-affect your children.
+attitude can affect your children.

 To protect young athletes against eating disorders, you can also: